 1 John 3:4 Whoever commits sin transgresses also the law: for sin is the transgression of the law.

-So, if you cannot demonstrate a specific relevant law that has been violated, you cannot prove a practice to be sinful.
+So, if you cannot point out a specific relevant law that has been violated, you cannot prove a practice to be sinful.
 What can we say then about the perming of the hair as well as the fixing of weave-ons and attachments by African women?

 African women in particular have tough hairs that are thick and difficult to manage.
 Some form of treatment (mechanical or chemical) is required to relax these tough hairs to make them easier to manage.
 Whatever will make the hair of a woman longer and easier to manage should be encouraged, as it actually works to achieve the Scriptural demand of long hair for women.